StrangeRanger/identify-root-user-logins/cronjob/README.md

+# Way This Script Is Used
-This program scans auth.log in order to find out if a user(s) have logged in as root, and identify who they are.
-This program is disigned to be executed as a cronjob.
-It is recommended to have this program executed everyday at 11:59 PM.
-When cronjob executes the program, all data/information collected will be reported to the root_login_log.
+This script is disigned to be executed as a cronjob.
+It is recommended to have this script executed everyday at 11:59 PM.
+When cronjob executes the script, all data/information collected will be reported to/placed in the root_login_log located in the same directory as the script.

-Important Notes:
+# Important Notes:
-- When creating the cronjob, create it in root's cronjob by entering `sudo corntab -e`.
+- When creating the cronjob, create it in root's cronjob by executing `sudo corntab -e`.
 The recommended cronjob preset/setting is `59 23 * * * python3 /location/of/root_login_search.py`.

-Security Features/Notes:
+# Security Features/Notes:
-- This program identifies user who have used `sudo bash`, `sudo -i`, `sudo su`, and `su`/`su root`
+- This script identifies user who have used `sudo bash`, `sudo -i`, `sudo su`, and `su`/`su root`
 - If a user on the system created a temporary account in order to log in as root, then deletes the account after he or she is done with it, the temporary account will still show up in the scan results.
 - Any and all users who use `sudo su` to change to another user will be marked/identified.
-This makes it easier to identify a user who tries to blame a different user for logging in as root. (see Program Notes/Faults below)
+This makes it easier to identify a user who tries to blame a different user for logging in as root. (see Script Notes/Faults below)
 - Any and all users who attempt to either log into the root account or switch users, and are unsuccessful, will be identified and marked down.
+- Users who are not in the sudoers file and try to execute a command with root privilege, will be identified.

-Program Notes/Faults:
+# Script Notes/Faults:
-- If a user, user1, became a different user on the system via `sudo su {username}`, and logged into the root account, he or she will not be flagged as the user who logged in as root.
-Instead, the user he or she changed to will take the blame.
-To make it easier to identify the user who really logged into the root account, the program will print out any and all users who use `sudo su` to change to another user's account.
+- If a user with sudo power, call him Mal, switches to another user who may or may not have sudo power, call him Vic, then uses `sudo` or `su`, will cause Vic to be blamed for executing the commands instead of Mal.
+Though, Mal must know Vic's password in order successfully use sudo.
+The best way to verify who actually did it is
+  - Semi-built in helper: Becuase the script will identify users who use `su` and `sudo su`, Mal will be identified as an individual who switched users.
+  - Method of weeding out true culprit: Look through the auth.log at the logs taken on the given day that the incident took place...
+To know what to look for, please refer to "dentifying-patterns.odt"; it contains all auth.log logs that are created in relation to the given commands and there relative success or failure...

+# Flaws (that will be fixed in the future):
-- Small error: if user inputs their sudo password correctly when executing `sudo su {username}`, but the username does not exist, they will still be marked as `{username} has switched users {X} time(s)`.
-A good method in making sure that the user did switch users is check the /var/log/auth.log under the date that the incident occured.
-Take a look at root_login_check.odt to know what to look for.
+- If a user inputs their sudo password correctly when executing `sudo su {username}`, but the username does not exist, they will still be marked as `{username} has switched users {X} time(s)`.

-Other Notes:
+# Other Notes:
 - By default, the auth.log will only be scanned for logs written on the current day.
 If you wish to change the number of days, change the value of N in the script.

-This program only works on Linux based systems.
-Current Distros That The Program Works On:
+# Linux Distros That Script Works On:
-- Ubuntu: Works
+- Ubuntu
+  - Trusty Tahr: Unkown
-- Debian: Works
+  - Xenial Xerus: Works
-- CentOS: Unkown
+  - Bionic Beaver: Unkown
+- Debian
-- Mint: Unkown
+  - Jessie: Unkown
-- Arch: Unkown
+  - Stretch: Unkown
-- Fedora: unkown
-- ...
+- "More will be tested in the future"